itsmeludo/PhylOligo/README.md

 ```
   -h, --help            show this help message and exit
   -i GENOME, --assembly GENOME
-                        multifasta of the genome assembly
+                        multifasta of the genome assembly or the set from the preprocess step.
   -k PATTERN, --lgMot PATTERN
                         word lenght / kmer length / k [default:4].
 This option
                         is an alias for --pattern (see -p).
 If the type of the